wilsonmar/wilsonmar.github.io/_posts/2020-01-19-make-makefile.md

 The contribution of this article is the logical ordering of concepts presented in a suscint way, as a hands-on narrated scenic tour.

-A makefile contains a set of <strong>directives</strong> which the <strong>"make"</strong> program reads to automate compilation of source code (such as C and java) into binary files (such as class and jar object files).
+A Makefile contains a set of <strong>directives</strong> which the <strong>"make"</strong> program reads to automate compilation of source code (such as C and java) into binary files (such as class and jar object files).

 ## Install locally on macOS